35mm Film at weddings

 Why Film?

 I didn't really take too much notice of cameras and photography as an art form until my first daughter was born almost thirteen years ago.
 The need to solidify memories in a real, touchable, archivable format became much more apparent.
 Instagram was still new to me, and there was this boom of photo sharing online.
-Of course, I took part, but I didn't want just photos on my phone—it needed to be with intention and be something that was part of the real world immediately around me..
-Yes, you can print digital photos too, right?!
-(AND PLEASE DO!)
+Of course, I took part, but I didn't want just photos on my phone, it needed to be with intention and be something that was part of the real world immediately around me.
+Yes, you can print digital photos too, (AND PLEASE DO!)
 But film, felt different, and with a life event as big as... well, a life.
-Film holds so much more value.
+A 35mm Film photo holds so much more value.

 before that, I'd carry a film camera around with my old band, never really thinking of the photos I was taking, just documenting.
 It was a Plastic Diana camera, a medium format camera that took pretty awful pictures (or maybe that was me?), but it had a vibe—that's lomography, I suppose!
 That experience planted the seed for my love of film, the idea of capturing something that felt real, imperfect but full of character.